Jhabige/Jhabige.github.io/research.md

 ### Selected Recent Presentations
 [Tutorial: FDR Adjustment Methods for a Wheat Microbiome Data Analysis with R](/assets/FDR101.html)
 - Please do use this tutorial to get familiar with HD multiple testing methods, my research, and open questions in the area.
-Please also do reach out if you have any questions, concerns, or ideas.
-I'm all ears.
-However, please do not assume the R code constitutes a sound and suitable analysis that is suitable for your "omics" data with a few minor code tweekings.
-As you'll see, there are a lot of challenges and options along the way that warrant very careful consideration.
+Please also do reach out if you have any questions, concerns, ideas or findings.
+I'm all ears and would love to chat with you!
+However, please do not assume the R code in these slides constitutes a sound analysis for your data.
+- -
 [Statistical Methods for HD Count Data](/assets/Statistical_Methods_for_HD_Count_Data_Habiger2025.pdf)

 [Publication Policies for Replicable Research](/assets/Publication_Policies_Presentation.pdf)